Molfar

 Molfar (Ukrainian: мольфар) is a traditional Hutsul magician and healer in the Ukrainian Carpathians who is believed to possess supernatural abilities.
 The image of the molfar was formed within the folk culture of Hutsulshchyna and is associated with a syncretic combination of pagan beliefs and Christian practices.
 In folk tradition, molfars are also referred to as soothsayers, seers, healers, and sorcerers.

 Widespread interest in molfars arose in the early 20th century after the publication of Mykhailo Kotsiubynsky’s novella Shadows of Forgotten Ancestors (1911) and its film adaptation by Sergei Parajanov (1964).

 Etymology

 The origin of the word molfar has not been definitively established.
 According to one version, it is related to the Hutsul term molfa, which denotes an enchanted object or a magical act.
-Another version traces it to the Italian malfare, meaning to do evil, which may reflect the influence of church rhetoric condemning folk magical practices as diabolical.
+Another version traces it to the Italian verb malfare, meaning "to do evil", which may reflect the influence of church rhetoric condemning folk magical practices as diabolical.
 A third version connects the word to the Old East Slavic root мъл-, from мълва and мълвити meaning word or to speak, and the suffix -ar, denoting one who performs magic through words or incantations.